SchizoDuckie/DuckieTorrent/README.md

 W.I.P.
 Trying to mimic btapp.js in angularjs service and provide a clean service interface to connect to uTorrent / Bittorent and execute RPC calls via the interface provided.

-This means that you can control Utorrent from your angular app.
+This means that you can control Utorrent (starting from v3.3) from your angular app.

 Features:
 * Port scan for a listening torrent client